- Accordion

 {

-"path": "registry/new-york/hello-world/hello-world.tsx",
+"path": "registry/default/hello-world/hello-world.tsx",

 "type": "registry:component"